 - Establishment of a web page linking to DACA resources including forms and instructions in English, Spanish and Chinese;

-- A video about Deferred Action Video explaining how to qualify for benefits;
+- A Deferred Action Video explaining how to qualify for benefits;

 As part of our free consultations, we inform persons with simple applications (no arrests or convictions, no travel outside the U.S. during the past 5 years, a high school diploma, etc.) that they can assemble and submit their applications without the necessity of hiring an attorney or anyone else to assist them.
 Nevertheless, a significant percentage of those receiving free consultations have chosen to hire us to help them prepare and submit their applications.